 Bio-

 Her ongoing research unfolds through a series of spatial investigations that combine digital and embodied methodologies.
-The River of Forgetfulness decentralises the Galician landscape through a layered digital cartography integrating satellite imagery, field survey data, and local testimonies.
-By tracing ecological change over time, the project reconstructs forgotten river systems and repositions memory as a critical form of environmental knowledge.
-Alborada: A Post-Industrial Galician Landscape continues this inquiry, visualising the scars of industrialisation and the emergence of community-led futures through 3D modelling, GIS data, and sculptural mapping.
+The River of Forgetfulness decentralises the Galician landscape through a layered digital cartography platform and 3D environment integrating satellite imagery, photogrammetry, field survey data and local testimonies.
+By modelling the interior of the Lindoso dam, the project allows access to spaces that would have otherwise been inaccessible, reconstructs destroyed river systems and repositions memory as a critical form of environmental knowledge.
+Alborada: A Post-Industrial Galician Landscape continues this inquiry, visualising the consequences of industrialisation by the hands of the military regime and the emergence of community-led futures through 3D modelling, GIS data, and sculptural mapping.

-In Green Desert, Sofía builds a speculative simulation of a forest ecosystem in Unreal Engine 5, exposing the fragility of monocultural eucalyptus plantations and proposing regenerative alternatives grounded in local biodiversity.
+In Green Desert, Sofía builds a speculative simulation of an abandoned eucalyptus plantation ecosystem in Unreal Engine 5, exposing the fragility of monoculture and allowing the trees to communicate.
 Plane Pollution, developed in collaboration with Back to Earth, a Serpentine Gallery initiative, extends her work into participatory practice designing workshops that engage publics in collective reflection on environmental toxicity, atmospheric change, and ecological solidarity.

 As Technical Artist and Urban Designer at Cross Works, she developed immersive urban environments and digital twins, integrating GIS data, real-time simulation, and virtual reality as tools for public engagement in regeneration processes.
 Earlier, she trained as an Architectural Designer at JRL in London and at Creus e Carrasco Arquitectos in A Coruña, where she contributed to environmental performance studies and curatorial projects, including the studio’s retrospective exhibition previously shown at the Venice Biennale.